willyvaessen/100DaysofCode/README.md

 ## 6 August 2023
 Today I'll continue working on my (mobile) website that I built yesterday.
-Overall I'm quite happy with how it turned out but there is some tweaking left to do.
+Overall, I'm quite happy with how it turned out, but there is some tweaking left to do.
-First thing I'll look at, is getting rid of unnecessary scroll bars, especially on large screens.
+The First thing I'll look at is getting rid of unnecessary scroll bars, especially on large screens.

 At the end of the day, I ended up redoing the whole thing, but I'm quite happy